browserengineering/book/book/graphics.md

 window's new width and height can be found in the `width` and `height` fields on the event object.
 Remember that when the window is resized, the line breaks must change, so you will need to call `layout` again.

+*Scrollbar*: Stop your browser from scrolling down past the last display list entry.[^not-quite-right] At the right edge of the screen, draw a blue, rectangular scrollbar.
+Make sure the size and position of the scrollbar reflects what part of the full document the browser can see.
+Hide the scrollbar if the whole document fits onscreen.

+[^not-quite-right]: This is not quite right in a real browser; the
+    browser needs to account for extra whitespace at the bottom of the screen or the possibility of objects purposefully drawn offscreen.
+    In [Chapter 5](layout.md), we'll implement this correctly.

 *about:blank:* Currently, a malformed URL causes the browser to crash.
 It would be much better to have error recovery for that, and instead